AshGreyG/ashgreyg.github.io/post/CS/Algorithm/Exc-01-maximum-product.typ

   If all inequalities between the parts are strict, we have a partition of $n$ into distinct parts.
 Hence a partition of $n$ into distinct part is a way of writing $n$ as a sum of distinct positive integers, disregarding the order of the summands.
-If the order of the summands is relevant, instead of partitions we have *compositions*.
+And if the order of the summands is relevant, instead of partitions we have *compositions*.
 And if we allow some summands to be zero, we get *week compositions*.

   More formally, a *week composition* of $n$ into $k$ parts is an ordered $k$-